azharbihari/ticketshow/README.md

 For any issues or inquiries, please contact the project author at:

-- Author: Azarudin Abidbhai Bihari
+- Author: Azhar Bihari
-- Email: 21f3000828@ds.study.iitm.ac.in
+- Email: azhrbhr@gmail.com

 Thank you for using the TicketShow App!
 Enjoy hassle-free movie ticket booking.